Holomorphic Explosions: Main Extension Results of a Holomorphic Motion

-\begin{compl} With the hypotheses of Theorem \ref{thmextension} the map $\wtH$ defined by \eqref{tildeH} extends to a holomorphic motion of $E$ over $\La$, that is $\wtH_{\la^*}$ is injective.
-Moreover there exist two holomorphic functions $f, g:\La\rightarrow\mathbb{C}$ with $f(\la_0)=0$, and $g(\la_0)=1$, $g$ never vanishing in $\La^{*}$, such that
+\begin{compl} With the hypotheses of Theorem \ref{thmextension}, the map $\wtH$ defined by \eqref{tildeH} extends to a holomorphic motion of $E$ over $\La$, that is $\wtH_{\la^*}$ is injective.
+Moreover, there exist two holomorphic functions $f, g:\La\rightarrow\mathbb{C}$ with $f(\la_0)=0$, and $g(\la_0)=1$, $g$ never vanishing in $\La^{*}$, such that

 \end{compl} \begin{proof} Let us first prove that the horizontally holomorphic extension of $\wtH$ to $\Lambda$, i.e., across $\lambda^*$ is continuous on $\Lambda\times E$.
-Since it is an extension of a holomorphic motion over $\Lambda^*$ of $E$ we only need to prove continuity at the points $(\lambda^*,z)$, where $z\in E$.
+Since it is an extension of a holomorphic motion over $\Lambda^*$ of $E$, we only need to prove continuity at the points $(\lambda^*,z)$, where $z\in E$.
 However this follows from $\wtH$ being horizontally holomorphic.
-More precisely with $\Gamma$ a round disk in $\Lambda$ around $\lambda^*$ with negatively oriented boundary $\gamma$ as in the proof above we have
+More precisely, with $\Gamma$ as in the proof above we have